Gibraltar national cricket team

 The Gibraltar national cricket team is the team that represents the British overseas territory of Gibraltar in international cricket.
 They have been an associate member of the International Cricket Council (ICC) since 1969.

 Gibraltar played in the ICC Trophy (now replaced by the ICC World Cup Qualifier) from 1982 to 2001, with little success.
-The team has played in the top-flight of the European Cricket Championship on four occasions, and placed sixth (out of eight teams) at 1996 European Cricket Championship held in Denmark in 1996.
+The team has played in the top-flight of the European Cricket Championship on four occasions, and placed sixth (out of eight teams) at the 1996 European Cricket Championship held in Denmark in 1996.
 After the creation of the World Cricket League, Gibraltar was placed in the 2009 Division Seven.
 It was subsequently relegated to 2010 Division Eight, where another low finish saw the team again relegated, to regional qualifying tournaments.

 With approximately 34,000 residents, Gibraltar has one of the smallest populations of any ICC member.
 Only three members, all fellow dependencies of ICC full members, have a smaller population – in order from largest to smallest, the Cook Islands, Saint Helena, and Falkland Islands.

 History

 Early years

 Cricket has been played in Gibraltar by British servicemen since the late 18th century.
 A cricket ground is known to have existed north of the Rock of Gibraltar in 1800.
-Civilians were playing the game as well as servicemen by 1822.
-The Gibraltar Cricket Club was formed in 1883, and formed the backbone of civilian cricket until well into the 20th Century.
+Civilians as well as servicemen were playing the game by 1822.
+The Gibraltar Cricket Club was formed in 1883, and formed the backbone of civilian cricket until well into the 20th century.

 In 1890, a ship carrying the Australia national cricket team on the way to a tour of England, docked in Gibraltar Harbour after a collision with two other ships.
 The Australians played a game against a Gibraltar Garrison team.
-The local side were dismissed for just 25, and the Australians won the game, scoring 150/8.
+The Australians won the game, scoring 150/8, as the local side were dismissed for just 25.

 The game was flourishing in the 1930s, with Gibraltar producing many locally born players.
 However, the Second World War meant a cut back in the game, with many cricket fields giving way to the military, one even being converted into an airfield.